AutoCheckout-CMU/AutoCheckout/README.md

 ### Sensor Data Questions
 ####  What is the sample rate?
-The sensordata is sampled at 60Hz.
+The sensor data is sampled at 60Hz.
 Each message contains a batch of 12 samples.

 ####  What is the noise level?
 The noise level varies highly from testcase to testcase and from shelf to shelf due to environmental factors such as nearby vibrations and electrical noise.